arangodb/velocypack/Embedding.md

 }
 ```

-Here is an invalid usage example:
+Here is an invalid usage example, returning a `Slice` object that will
+point to deallocated memory:

 ```cpp
 Slice getSlice () {